 Data use agreements with GovSpend, a nationally recognized technology company that aggregates purchase order data from local, state and federal governmental agencies allows us access to quality government purchase data.
 We are currently using this data to investigate the rise of generic brands of PPE during the pandemic and the prices that local health agencies paid to procure PPE.

-Public health workforce has changed drastically in the past decade with even more shifts occurring resulting from the COVID-19 pandemic.
-CPHS staff is collaborating with other field experts on an article for Annual Review of Public Health that will capture the most pertinent events, changes, and challenges facing the public health workforce over the past 10 years.
+Public health workforce has changed drastically in the past decade with even more shifts resulting from the COVID-19 pandemic.
+CPHS staff collaborated with other field experts on an article for Annual Review of Public Health that captures the most pertinent events, changes, and challenges facing the public health workforce over the past 10 years.
+This manuscript will be published in early 2023.

-The Association of Schools and Programs of Public Health (ASPPH) is collaborating with CPHS staff on an article analyzing trends in undergraduate public health degree conferrals and the impact of the COVID-19 pandemic.
+The Association of Schools and Programs of Public Health (ASPPH) collaborated with CPHS staff on an article analyzing trends in undergraduate public health degree conferrals and the impact of the COVID-19 pandemic.
+This manuscript will be published in early 2023.

 Previously, Dr. Leider provided technical expertise to a partnership between the Public Health National Center for Innovations (PHNCI) and the de Beaumont Foundation that aimed to establish the minimum full-time equivalents (FTEs) necessary for the development of infrastructure and provision of minimum services.
 Researchers used expenditure and staffing data for a sample of local and state health departments to develop a national estimate for current FTEs and needed FTEs for state and local health departments to provide basic foundational public health services.